OUTDOOR WEBER CONTEST DETAILS

 Twenty-five semifinalists will be determined by the greatest number of online votes each video receives between February 1, 2019 and February 15, 2019, while an additional ten will be selected by judges in the same number of pre-selected and distinct U.S. regions.
 From this group, a panel of industry experts will select 10 finalists who will then be invited to Ogden, Utah for the final competitive event on March 20-23, 2019.
 The three-day competition gives participants the opportunity to refine their concepts with assistance from some of the world’s most-recognized outdoor recreation-based individuals and companies, AND recreate in one of the world's most amazing outdoor playgrounds!
 The winning idea will be selected by a panel of judges based on progress made throughout the duration of the competition, and its creator will take home a $45,000 grand prize.

-You must be able to travel and ready to begin the evening of March 20, 2019.
-The competitive events will start promptly at 8:00am MST on March 21, 2019.
+You must be able to travel and ready to begin the evening of Wednesday, March 20, 2019 at 5:30pm MST.
+The competitive events with your mentoring team will start promptly at 8:00am MST on Thursday, March 21, 2019.
 You will be responsible for your own travel costs.

 Each participant or team must be organized and directed by a University student who is enrolled in at least six credit hours during the Spring 2019 semester of competition (student standing will be verified by Weber State University staff).
 There are no restrictions regarding other team members and may include students, faculty, family or other professionals.
 Company formation is not a requirement to enter the competition, however, will be expected afterwards if cash prizes are to be received.
 Cash winnings will only be awarded to registered companies.